 Pageview report

-Pageview allows you to view the data in a 'record' format.
-It is primarily used in cases where only one data row is displayed.
-Instead of showing the data as a row, the format shows the data in a more readable 'record' -format (see picture below).
+Pageview allows you to display data in a 'record' format, primarily used when only one data row is present.
+Instead of presenting the data as a row, this format shows the information in a more readable 'record' layout (see the picture below).

-If we have a report that returns a single row, the result might look something like this:
+If a report returns a single row of data, the result might look something like this:

-If the result contains multiple columns, it might be better to change the layout to use the Pageview-feature.
-We'll place the command select 'dbr.pageview'; in front of the actual dataset query to turn the following result set's columns into rows.
-So adding the command:
+If the result contains multiple columns, it might be better to change the layout to use the Pageview feature.
+We'll place the command select select 'dbr.pageview'; in front of the actual dataset query to transform the columns of the following result set into rows.
+So, adding the command:

 select 'dbr.pageview';